books art blog bio visits calendar media freebies etc.

 References available on request.

 How Does a School Visit Work?
-(If you've invited e to speak - please read!!)

 Go to the ALSC's (Association for Library Service to Children) for tips on preparing a great visit or read . . .